Using external hardware

 Working with hardware devices

-Live allows for seamless integration of external gear such as synthesizers, drum machines, samplers and effects through the use of MIDI.
+Live allows for seamless integration of external gear such as synthesizers, drum machines and samplers through the use of MIDI.

-This step by step guide will show various methods of working with external hardware in Live.
+This step by step guide shows various methods of working with external hardware in Live.

 - Step 1 - Connect your hardware